As build out costs continue to rise, New York tenants are getting record improvement allowances

-New York City has one of the highest costs associated with Building space in the country.
-This and aging real estate assets, has owners handing out record high improvement allowances to tenants.
+With some of the highest building space costs in the country as well as aging real estate assets, owners are handing out record high improvement allowances to tenants

 In today’s competitive business world, the “one size fits all” office space has been rendered obsolete.
 Nowadays, every work station, conference room and café can be designed to directly support flexibility, mobility and ultimately, overall employee experience.
 It is extremely rare for an organization in search of commercial space to find any option that is pre-built to fit its culture and talent, and most spaces need at least some level of construction.
 The costs associated with building out an office are usually considerable and can include everything from design and engineering to furniture and fixtures along with IT costs.
 One would expect that cities with the highest rent would force businesses to pay the highest out-of-pocket cost to build out space, but that is not necessarily the case.

 Choosing the right location for a new office is always a multi-faceted job, and understanding market trends in building costs allows an organization to make the most informed decisions.
 The trend that has taken over the Manhattan real estate market is the influx of new properties.
 Approximately 11.7 million square feet of new office space is being built in New York City, with only half currently committed to tenants.
 With the demand for new construction on the rise, older blocks will become available as tenants relocate to more modernized buildings.
 To counter this, landlords are offering historically high concessions to incentivize tenants into signing leases at older buildings.
 This has resulted in billions of dollars being invested in Manhattans aging office locations.